OzanBtw/midas-tax-calc/README.md

 <details>
 <summary><strong>How does the app calculate tax?</strong></summary>

 The app uses the **FIFO (First-In, First-Out)** method to match buy and sell orders and calculate capital gains.
 Fees from the transactions are included in the calculation.
+It also adjusts gains based on the inflation rate.
+For more details, please see Article 30 of the [GENERAL MANAGEMENT ACCOUNTING REGULATION](https://mevzuat.gov.tr/mevzuat?MevzuatNo=20147052&MevzuatTur=21&MevzuatTertip=5).

 </details>